Emma Lazarus as a young woman.

-If that was not enough to overcome, she was also a proud and open Jew, which is to say a virtual automatic pariah.
+If that was not enough to overcome, she was also proud to be openly Jewish, which is to say a virtual automatic pariah.

 The family of Emma father, Moses Lazarus, was among the German Jews who immigrated in the early 19th Century.
 Like many of the others they did not come over in steerage.
 They were middle class, well educated, highly cultured, and well assimilated in Germany.
 They spoke German, not Yiddish.
 In New York these Jews quickly established themselves as merchants, shopkeepers, and professionals.
 These Ashkenazi assumed leadership of the still small Jewish community over the sometimes resentful long time Sephardic residents.

 That Emma, the fourth of seven children, was the product of both of the great lines of European Jewry was somewhat unusual.

 The Lazarus comfortable summer home in Newport, Rhode Island.